Advertisement

 Jumper Cables

 In an evening of collaboration, Sood and Smith brought in drummer Steve Perry to provide the percussion accompaniment.
 The two dancers combined street and house dance, including a breaking battle with some impressive aerial twists.
 But I liked the moments best when they were showing their strength.
-Sood ran across the basketball court-sized performance space and leaped into Allison Smith’s arms for a sideways lift, and in case I didn’t believe that was possible the first time, they did it again.
+Sood ran across the basketball court-sized performance space and leaped into Smith’s arms for a sideways lift, and, in case I didn’t believe that was possible the first time, they did it again.
 In a shaft of light across an otherwise darkened stage, Smith carried Sood on her back the length of the floor.
 Sometimes, it felt a lot like watching a couple of women at the gym, breathing hard and sweating freely like that was the point of the exercise, dropping to the floor for pushups or just lying there to catch a well-deserved breath.

-If you missed the show, you can watch a recording via PDP’s YouTube channel, and the series will continue with new performances on April 30 and May 1.
+If you missed the show, you can watch a recording via PDP’s YouTube channel, and the series will continue with new performances on Wednesday, April 30, and Thursday, May 1.

 What, When, Where